JCSDA/jedi-docs/docs/overview/governance.rst

 Management Oversight Board (MOB)
 --------------------------------

-The `JCSDA MOB <https://www.jcsda.org/team>`_ includes representatives from `JCSDA partner organizations <https://www.jcsda.org/partners>`_ and the broader forecasting community.
+The `JCSDA MOB <https://www.jcsda.org/team>`_ includes representatives from `JCSDA partner organizations <https://www.jcsda.org/partners>`_ and the broader community.
 The MOB is responsible for the approval of policies, goals and priorities of the JCSDA, including recommendations on the observing systems planned for use in the operational systems.
-The MOB works in conjunction with an `JCSDA partners and an external advisory panel <https://www.jcsda.org/organization>`_ to represent the needs and perspective of the forecasting community.
+The MOB is tasked to ensure cooperation among sponsoring organizations and institutions and in extreme cases – for making project decisions if the normal community-based process breaks down.

-The MOB provides oversight into the overall scope, vision, and direction of the JEDI project, including strategic collaborations with other organizations, policies, and other general management issues.
+The MOB provides oversight into the overall scope, vision, and direction of the project, including strategic collaborations with other organizations, policies, and other general management issues.
 They must make high-level decisions when regular community discussion doesn't produce consensus on an issue in a reasonable time frame.

 Executive Team (ET)
 -------------------

 The JCSDA Executive Team (ET) consists of Associate Directors who work to assist the JCSDA Director.
-The overall role of the ET is to ensure, with input from the community, the long-term well-being of the JEDI project, both technically and as a community.
+The overall role of the ET is to ensure, with input from the community, the long-term well-being of the project, both technically and as a community.

 It is the responsibility of the ET to assist the JCSDA Director and the MOB in making decisions about the overall scope, vision and direction of the JEDI project, including strategic collaborations, and policies.
 Because of their expert knowledge of the project software and services, the ET members are also expected to provide guidance, both technical and in terms of project direction, to potentially less experienced contributors.